 Save on your back to school items in your state

 If you live in one of 16 participating states, you can take advantage of these special shopping holidays to purchase school supplies, electronics, clothes and footwear without paying sales tax.
 You can even enjoy tax savings on purchases made online as long as you live in the state taking part, shop at participating retailers and buy qualifying items during your state’s tax-free period.
-Most major retailers like Walmart and Target participate, but make sure to check your eligibility.
+Most major retailers like Kohl's and Staples participate, but make sure to check your eligibility.

 Stocking up on back-to-school items during tax-free sales can lead to major savings, especially on expensive things like computers.
 Depending on where you live, you might save as much as $150 during this time.
 Read on to learn everything you need to know about shopping during tax-free weekend in your state.

 Details: Over two days, Arkansans won’t pay sales tax on all clothing and footwear purchases less than $100, accessories totaling less than $50 and select school supplies.

 Details: For a full week, Connecticut residents pay no sales tax on most clothing and footwear under $100, excluding athletic uniforms and gear.

 Details: Florida’s sales tax event includes purchases of clothing, footwear and accessories costing less than $60.
 It also exempts most school supplies under $15.
 But, the best part is there’s no sales tax on the first $1,000 of the price of new computers and accessories.